georgecharatsaris/Topic-Models-Collection/README.md

 # Topic-Models-Collection

-This repository contains implementations of several topic models on HeinOnline.
+This repository contains implementations of several topic models on the HeinOnline dataset.

 # Dataset